-This image shows the organic design angle of dropping straight edges to create animated, visually playful, artful home decor, to bring warmth, movement and acoustic value to living space, walls or floors.
+This jaunty angle shows how dropping straight edges can create animated, visually playful, artful home decor, to bring warmth, movement and acoustic value to living space, walls or floors.
 Photography by GE Photography in Dumfries

-Rooted in care for materials, people, and place, my work isn’t about telling a story directly, but about creating something that feels connected, grounded, and quietly meaningful in a playful and contemporary way.
+Rooted in care for materials, people, and place, my work is not about telling stories directly.
+Instead, I create pieces that feel connected, grounded, quietly meaningful, and playful in a contemporary way.

 See more on materials and our planet here